Karan-Malik/RestrictedBoltzmannMachine/README.md

 It can be used both as an Unsupervised or a Supervised algorithm, depending on the task.
 It comprises of visible nodes (inputs) and hidden nodes, and uses the contrastive divergence algorithm for training.

-It is used as an unsupervised learning algorithm in this task and is implemented using [Pytorch](https://pytorch.org/),an optimized tensor library for deep learning.
+It is used as an unsupervised learning algorithm in this task and is implemented using [Pytorch](https://pytorch.org/), an optimized tensor library for deep learning.

 #### For theory and working of the Restricted Boltzmann Machine, check out this [research paper](https://christian-igel.github.io/paper/TRBMAI.pdf) by Asja Fischer and Christian Igel.